ASP4RUX/revshell/README.md

-# revshell
+# Dropper Simple en GOLANG
-🌕PoC : Reverse shell developed by me in the Go language which bypasses any AV.
+🌕PoC : Simple Dropper developed by me in the Go language which bypasses any AV.